 Kirk Lundbeck is a 1976 graduate of Sycamore High School.
-He received his Bachelor of Music degree (B.M.) in 1981 with an emphasis on trombone performance and continued his studies in trombone and instrumental conducting through 1983.
+He received his Bachelor of Music (B.M.) degree in 1981, with an emphasis on trombone performance, and continued his studies in trombone and instrumental conducting through 1983.
 He has studied with some of the finest trombone instructors in the world, including Mr. James Mattern, Mr. Anthony Garcia, and Mr. Michael Mulcahy.
 He is currently studying with Mr. Jay Friedman, Principal Trombonist of the Chicago Symphony Orchestra.
 Mr. Lundbeck is in his 43rd season as the Principal Trombonist of the Kishwaukee Symphony Orchestra.